 We can help to familiarise this role holder with the online system and also provide guidance on eligibility of application.

-For any further information on Club Roles, or to clarify any of these details, please contact our Customer Service team on 0345 129 7129 ext.
-2395 or email to firstname.lastname@example.org
+For any further information on Club Roles, or to clarify any of these details, please contact our Customer Support team on 0345 129 7129 (Calls to an 0345 number are charged at a standard rate (calls from mobile phones may vary).
+Calls may be recorded for training and monitoring purposes) or email to firstname.lastname@example.org.